huawei-noah/SMARTS/docs/examples/egoless.rst

 Egoless
 =======

 Simulate a SMARTS environment without any ego agents, but with only background traffic.
-Run the examples as follows.
+Run these examples as follows.

 .. code-block:: bash